spsquared/SPARK_Future-Engineers_2022/Notebook/2022/July.md

 % to 45% is the forwards range.
 At 100% throttle the motor still draws enough current to make everything shut down, so we limited it to about 30%, which is still too fast anyways.
 There is one problem: The motor has very little torque at low RPM, even though it is supposed to be a sensored motor.
 We have the highest reduction ratio we can fit on the car, so we can only limit throttle at this point.
 There is also a slight rattle coming from the gears - perhaps something is a bit loose.

 Below is a video of the steering

+insert videos here

+# 7/16/22
+Trying to get some sort of control.
+We ended up disabling the ui to prevent the "NvRmMemInit" error, but now we discover a new issue.
+We have to log in to the Jetson NANO in order to use SSH, meaning we still have to use a screen and a mouse and keyboard to boot.
+In other news, we cut some foam board for the walls of the map.